xcore/sc_usb_device/app_custom_bulk_demo/doc_quickstart/quickstart.rst

 app_custom_bulk_demo Quick Start Guide
 --------------------------------------

-This application demonstrates how to create a USB 2.0 custom class device.
+This application demonstrates how to create a High Speed USB 2.0 Custom Class device.
 It uses the XMOS U16 Slicekit Core Board (XP-SKC-U16).

-The application provides:
+The demonstration provides:

-    * A custom device which performs some data processing (increment data value).
+    * A custom device application which performs some data processing (increment data value).
     * Host application code to send data to the USB device and receive processed data and time the data rate of the transfer. *Note:* the transfer rate will vary widely between hosts and operating systems.
+The theoretical maximum bandwidth for 512-byte transfers is about 50MB/s, but in a real system this is likely to be more like 1-10MB/s.
+    * A driver for Windows (none required for MacOSX/Linux).

 Hardware Setup
 --------------